 - A. Flood losses resulting from periodic inundation.
-The special flood hazard areas of the City are subject to inundation that results in loss of life and property, health, and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base: all of which adversely affect the public health, safety and general welfare. - B. General causes of these flood losses.
+The special flood hazard areas of the City are subject to inundation that results in loss of life and property, health, and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base; all of which adversely affect the public health, safety and general welfare. - B. General causes of these flood losses.
 These flood losses are caused by: - 1. the cumulative effect of obstruction in floodways causing increases in flood heights and velocities; and - 2. the occupancy of flood hazard areas by uses vulnerable to floods or hazardous to others that are inadequately elevated or otherwise unprotected from flood damages. - C. Methods used to analyze flood hazards.
-The Flood Insurance Study (FIS) that is the basis of this This_Division uses a standard engineering reasonable method of analyzing flood hazards that which consists of a series of interrelated steps. - Selection of a regulatory base flood that is based upon engineering calculations which permit a consideration of such flood factors as its expected frequency of occurrence, the area inundated, and the depth of inundation.
-The regulatory base flood selected for this Division is representative of large floods known to have occurred in this region and which are reasonably characteristic of what can be expected to occur on the particular streams subject to this Division.
-It is in the general order of a flood that which could be expected to have a occur on the average once every 100 years or has a one percent (1%) chance of occurrence in any one (1) year, as delineated on the Federal Insurance Administratorien's Flood Insurance Study (FIS), and illustrative materials (FIRM) for Cass County, Missouri dated March 16, 2006 and Jackson County, Missouri dated September 29, 2006 January 20, 2017 as amended, and any future revisions thereto.
-(Amend. #18) - 2.
+The Flood Insurance Study (FIS) that is the basis of this Division uses a standard engineering method of analyzing flood hazards which consist of a series of interrelated steps. - Selection of a regulatory base flood that is based upon engineering calculations which permit a consideration of such flood factors as its expected frequency of occurrence, the area inundated, and the depth of inundation.
+The base flood selected for this Division is representative of large floods which are reasonably characteristic of what can be expected to occur on the particular streams subject to this Division.
+It is in the general order of a flood which could be expected to have a one percent (1%) chance of occurrence in any one (1) year, as delineated on the Federal Insurance Administrator's Flood Insurance Study, and illustrative materials for Jackson County, Missouri dated January 20, 2017 as amended, and any future revisions thereto. - 2.
 Calculation of water surface profiles based upon a standard hydraulic engineering analysis of the capacity of the stream channel and overbank areas to convey the regulatory flood. - 3.
 Computation of the floodway required to convey this flood without increasing flood heights more than one (1) foot at any point. - 4.
-Delineation of floodway encroachment lines within which no obstruction_development_is permitted that would cause any increases in flood height. - Delineation of the floodway fringes, i.e., that area outside the floodway encroachment lines, but that still is-subject to inundation by the regulatory-base flood.
+Delineation of floodway encroachment lines within which no development is permitted that would cause any increases in flood height. - 5.
+Delineation of the floodway fringe, i.e., that area outside the floodway encroachment lines, but still subject to inundation by the base flood.